pokt-network/poktroll/docusaurus/docs/develop/packages/sdk.md

 - `QueryNodeGRPCUrl` is the url of the Pocket Node's gRPC endpoint, used to query the Pocket Network's state for sessions, account information, delegations, etc.
-- `QueryNodeUrl` is the url of the Pocket Node's websocket endpoint, used to subscribe to the Pocket Network's new block events needed to keep the `POKTRollSDK` session information up to date.
+- `QueryNodeUrl` is the url of the Pocket Node's websocket endpoint, used to subscribe to Pocket Network's new block events needed to keep the `POKTRollSDK` session information up to date.
 - `PrivateKey` is the private key used to sign the relay requests.
 It could be either the `Gateway` or the `Application` private key depending on the use case.